buzzkillb/D-explorer/README.md

 Iquidus Explorer - 1.7.3
 ================

 An open source block explorer written in node.js.
+#### A quick how to install for Denarius - https://blockforums.org/topic/257-how-to-basic-block-explorer/

 ### See it in action